 The asset values in the chart above are measured as of the Valuation Date.
 They also are "actuarial values."
 Actuarial values differ from market values in that they do not fluctuate daily based on changes in the stock or other markets.
 Actuarial values smooth out those fluctuations and can allow for more predictable levels of future contributions.
-Despite the
+Despite the fluctuations, market values tend to show a clearer picture of a plan's funded status at a given point in time.
+The asset values in the chart below are market values and are measured on the last day of the Plan Year.
+The chart also includes the year-end market value of the Plan's assets for each of the two preceding plan years.

-December 31, 2015 December 31, 2014 December 31, 2013 Fair Market Value of Assets \$347,083,731 \$354,162,063 \$346,289,322
+December 31, 2017 December 31, 2016 December 31, 2015 Fair Market Value of Assets \$415,044,058 1 \$365,127,539 \$347,083,732